Skip to Content

 And, for many people, the highly-themed restaurants at Walt Disney World are part of the entire experience.

 But, Table Service expenses can really add up.
-So, to help with that, consider limiting your table service meals to breakfast or lunch since those services can often cost less than dinner.
+So, to help with that, consider limiting your table service meals to breakfast, since that service can often cost less than dinner.

 Rent your stroller and ECVs offsite